martin-quinlan/gong-interview-code/README.md

 * Serve as educational material for understanding data analysis techniques in a support context.
 * Offer practical solutions for common challenges faced in enterprise SaaS support.

-## 📜 Licence

-Please refer to the LICENCE file in this repository for information on usage rights and limitations.
-(Assuming you might add one - if not, this line can be removed).

 ---

 We hope you find these examples useful!